RayR3DS/mario_and_luigi_rpg_library/README.md

-# mario_and_luigi_rpg_library
+# Mario And Luigi RPG Library

-Adds Mario from the Mario and Luigi series as a party member
+A library for Kristal that adds Mario from the Mario and Luigi series as a party member (I'll add luigi later im tired) 1 party member, 1 weapon, 1 "armor" and 2 spells get added

+btw I just ripped the sprites from a similar deltarune mod lol